Cornell remembered as co-founder of Pax Christi USA, Catholic Peace Fellowship and associate of Catholic Worker co-founder Dorothy Day.

 Shawn Storer, director of Catholic Peace Fellowship, which is based in South Bend, Indiana, said Deacon Cornell had a “huge influence” on his life.

-“Tom was a Christian personalist and he always seeing the person in front of him.
+“Tom was a Christian personalist … always seeing the person in front of him.
 Tom was one of the most encouraging Christians I ever encountered,” Storer said.

 Deacon Cornell often urged Catholic Church leaders to support efforts to end wars and support conscientious objection to military service.
 In 2007, he and two other peace activists arranged a trip to the Vatican to promote more visible backing of conscientious objection by the church hierarchy.